 The health and safety of our patients and staff is of utmost importance.
 We want to ensure we are doing our part in complying with the Ministry of Health and our respective colleges to keep everyone safe.
 We truly appreciate your understanding, patience, and cooperation as we navigate this new way of operation.

-With cold and flu season approaching and the ongoing pandemic, we ask that you please reschedule your appointment if you OR someone in your household is experiencing signs and symptoms.
+We ask that you please reschedule your appointment if you OR someone in your household is experiencing signs and symptoms.
 We ask that you refrain from booking with us for at least 14 days.
-If you are tested for COVID-19 during that time and the results are negative, you may book with us upon providing test results.
+If you are tested for COVID-19 during that time and the results are negative and you are feeling well, you may book with us upon providing test results.

 - Before each appointment, you are to complete a mandatory COVID-19 screening survey.
 It will be emailed to you 24-hours before your appointment.

 - You are required to wear a mask in the clinic.
 If you do not have one, we have disposable masks available for $1.00.

 - When possible, please come to your appointment alone.
 Non-essential visitors are not permitted to remain in the waiting room.